-The dollar cost of our operations may be significantly influenced by currency fluctuations.
+The dollar revenues and cost of our operations may be significantly influenced by currency fluctuations.

-The weakening of the dollar in global markets will have a negative effect on our profitability as we receive payment in dollars for most of our sales while we incur a significant portion of our expenses, principally salaries and related personnel expenses, in NIS and Euro.
+The weakening of the dollar in in relation to the Euro and the NIS would have a negative effect on our profitability because we incur a significant portion of our expenses, mainly personnel expenses, in Euro and NIS.